Agoric/documentation/main/zoe/guide/README.md

 ## Sounds like magic.
 How does it actually work?

 To use Zoe, we put things in terms of "offers".
-An offer is a statement about what you want and what you're willing to offer.
-It turns out, many smart contracts (apart from gifts and one-way payments) involve an exchange of digital assets that can be put in terms of offers.
+An offer proposal is a statement about what you want and what you're willing to offer.
+It turns out, many smart contracts (apart from gifts and one-way payments) involve an exchange of digital assets that can be put in terms of offer proposals.

-In this version of Zoe, our offers are simple (see [our roadmap](../roadmap/README.md) for more complex offer types).
+In this version of Zoe, our offer proposals are simple (see [our roadmap](../roadmap/README.md) for more complex proposal types).
 We can say things like, "I'll give you [three wood for two bricks](https://en.wikipedia.org/wiki/Catan)."
-[Learn more about the particulars of structuring an offer here](./offer-rules.md).
+[Learn more about the particulars of structuring an offer proposal here](./proposal.md).

 Offers are a structured way of describing user intent.
 To a certain extent, an offer's rules (called a *proposal*) are the user's